Sheetalpujari/Data-Analysis/README.md

 # TitanicSurvivors-Prediction model
-Basics analysis of the data
+Basics analysis of the titanic dataset